 Development and Implementation

-Developing this Statement of Community Values was a multi-year effort, incorporating extensive contributions from students, postdocs, faculty, and staff.
+Developing this Statement of Community Values was an extensive community effort, incorporating extensive contributions from students, postdocs, faculty, and staff.
 As part of our commitment to these values, we are implementing a number of new values-based Initiatives that we believe will help to improve our Department, MIT, and the field of chemistry as a whole.

-We acknowledge contributions from participants in Women in Chemistry, the Quality of Life Committee, Town Hall Discussions, Faculty Discussions, and the Statement of Community Values Working Group.
+We acknowledge contributions from participants in Women+ in Chemistry (WIC+), the Quality of Life Committee, Town Hall Discussions, Faculty Discussions, and the Statement of Community Values Working Group.
 Aspects of our Statement of Community Values take inspiration from the MIT Physics Community Values.

 Download a PDF of the full Statement of Community Values here.